sustainablelab/msys/README.md

           `msys` shell to check signatures in the future

 - run installer
+- check the installation is OK:
+    - MSYS will launch a shell
+    - `ls -a` here: MSYS should have installed a default `.bashrc`
+    - if there is no `.bashrc` file, something is probably wrong with the `$HOME` environment variable
+- I ran into this on a work laptop:
+    - Allegro Cadence programs create an environment variable named `$HOME` (for no good reason)
+        - checking `$HOME` from PowerShell does not show this modified value
+        - the only way to see it is to open the Windows GUI that shows the Environment Variables
+        - there should not be a `HOME` variable shown there
+            - if there is a `HOME`, it was likely put there by a program (like one of the Allegro Cadence programs)
+- the fix is simple:
+    - delete the `$HOME` environment variable (close any offending programs first, like the Allegro Cadence programs)
+    - run the `msys` uninstaller
+    - install `msys` again

 Open the MSYS2 `msys` shell and run the package manager to update system packages: